Before we go much further let’s go through the Japanese number system, starting with 1-10.

 Indeed, this is actually a lot easier to pronounce (try repeating がくこう at any speed).

 Back to our number system.
 Beyond 9,999 things start to change.
 The logical of multiples and additions still applies—the issue is that different numerical groupings are used.
 In Japanese there is no specific word for “million” or “billion”; instead you count things in terms of tens of thousands and one-hundred millions.
 Whenever I’m weighing up the cost of bigger things (televisions, flights, hotels, etc.) I think of the price in terms how many tens of thousands of yen in exactly the same way as if I was back in the UK I would think about the price of car in terms of thousands of pounds.
-You will come across the counter for 10,000 (“man”) every day in Japan and after a while you’ll be so used to it that if someone tells you something costs ¥110,000 you’ll find yourself converting that back in “man” (Ah, right, 11 man).
+You will come across the counter for 10,000 (万, man) every day in Japan, and after a while you’ll be so used to it that if someone tells you (in English) that something costs ¥110,000 you’ll find yourself converting that back into the Japanese way of counting (¥11,0000 in your head).

-Admittedly at first this is a bit confusing because as English speakers we instinctively want to say “10 1,000” for 10,000.
-So…
+Admittedly, at first at least, this is a bit confusing because as English speakers we instinctively want to say “10 1,000” for 10,000.
+So following this Japanese logic, the number 689,614 breaks down as follows.

 It may help to move the comma one place to the left when thinking about larger numbers, e.g. 689,614 = 68,9614.